BitcoinDesign/Guide/guide/glossary/index.md

 Since a [private key](#private-key) can be used to prove that the holder controls a specific address, it can therefore authorize transactions from the address.
 This is called a digital signature.

-One of the most important activities of the Bitcoin network is to verify that signatures are valid.
+One of the most important activities of the bitcoin network is to verify that signatures are valid.
 </div>

 ### Taproot